-From 1925 to 1927, Warren was a teaching fellow at The University of California, where he earned a master’s degree.
+From 1925 to 1927, Warren was a teaching fellow at the University of California, where he earned a master’s degree.
 He then studied at New College, Oxford as a Rhodes Scholar and returned to the United States in 1930.
 He taught at Vanderbilt, Louisiana State, The University of Minnesota, and Yale University.
-With Cleanth Brooks, he wrote Understanding Poetry (1938), a textbook which widely influenced New Criticism and the study of poetry at the college level in America.
+With Cleanth Brooks, he wrote Understanding Poetry: An Anthology for College Students (Henry Holt & Co., 1938), a textbook which widely influenced New Criticism and the study of poetry at the college level in America.

-Though regarded as one of the best poets of his generation, Warren was better known as a novelist and received tremendous recognition for All the King’s Men, which won the Pulitzer Prize for Fiction in 1947.
-As his southern background was exchanged for a later life spent in New England, with homes in Fairfield, Connecticut and Stratton, Vermont, Warren's youthful conservatism eventually gave way to more liberal views, both aesthetically and socially.
+Though regarded as one of the best poets of his generation, Warren was better known as a novelist and received tremendous recognition for All the King’s Men (Harcourt, Brace and Company, 1946), which won the Pulitzer Prize for Fiction in 1947.

-Warren’s poetry became less formal and more expansive, garnering even higher critical acclaim: his Promises: Poems, 1954–1956 won the Sidney Hillman Award, the Edna St. Vincent Millay Memorial Award, the National Book Award, and the Pulitzer Prize.
-In 1979 he earned a third Pulitzer Prize, this time for Now and Then: Poems, 1976–1978.
+In his later years, Warren’s poetry became less formal and more expansive, garnering even higher critical acclaim.
+His collection Promises: Poems, 1954–1956 (1957), published in London by Eyre & Spottiswoode, won the Sidney Hillman Award, the Edna St. Vincent Millay Memorial Award, the National Book Award, and the Pulitzer Prize.
+In 1979, he earned a third Pulitzer Prize, this time for Now and Then: Poems, 1976–1978 (Random House, 1978).

 About Warren’s work, critic Harold Bloom has said, “At their strongest, Warren’s poems win their contest with the American Sublime and find a place with [Herman] Melville’s best poems, formidable exiles from our dominant, Emersonian tradition.”